skooter500/GP-2016-2017/README.md

 ![Sketch](images/p1.2.png)

+I find it much easier to work out the coordinates by drawing out the shapes on paper first!
 Try experimenting with different colours

 [Log onto webcourses](http://dit.ie/webcourses) and do this weeks MCQ.